 ROADMAP IDEATION WORKSHOP - REMOTE EDITION

-To help the team identify the highest lifts and largest gaps, I organized a large, cross-functional design thinking workshop for 25+ colleagues across product, UX, and engineering.
+To help the team identify the highest lifts and largest gaps, I organized a remote design thinking workshop with 25+ cross-functional partners.
+This is in the middle of COVID days, so I tailored the format for remote participation using Jamboard, Google Slides, and async prep.

 By the second day’s end, we had brainstormed and aligned on 2022's focus areas: Self-service and pre-emptive support, as well as several exciting idea sketches.
 This cross-functional alignment was key for my product and engineering partners to proceed with roadmap execution.

-Customers who are able to discover and navigate to their order status can satisfy their own post-purchase anticipation; our data suggests this would eliminate 60% of our support call volume.
+Customers who are able to discover and navigate to their order status can satisfy their own post-purchase anticipation, which our data showed would eliminate up to 60% of our support call volume.
 While no one likes unpleasant surprises (e.g. shipping delays), prompt notification could lessen frustration.
-Research shows that customer churn can result from a single negative customer experience.
-Providing sensible options in these use cases - such as canceling delayed orders - potentially saves us from losing the customer forever.
+Research shows that customer churn can result from just a single negative customer experience.
+Providing sensible options in these use cases - such as canceling delayed order - can potentially save us from losing the customer forever.

 -- Weiling, post-workshop analysis and summary

-As UX lead, I made the following my key responsibilities:
+As team lead, I made the following my key responsibilities:

 I authored a set of design principles for my designers and my extended partners, to establish how the UX team makes design decisions.

-• Customer-centric.
-Understand, empathize, offer real help options, and be prompt.
-Say what you'll do, and do what you say.
+• Be prompt, empathetic, and helpful.
 Loyalty and retention are a long game, made up of the sum of many small, delightful experiences.

-• Scalable.
-Great change comes in phases, so don't “build yourself into a closet.”
-Every first project is the start of a framework that must scale.
-This logic should be at the heart of every design proposal.
+• Great changes come in phases, so don't “build yourself into a closet.”
+Every kickoff is the start of a framework that must scale.

 FEATURE LAUNCHES IN 2022